ilianAZZ/konvu-test/README.md

 python api.py
 ```

-But this file was fully AI generated only for fun.
+But this feature (html & flask server) was fully AI generated only for fun.
 It seems to be working but was not fully tested.

 ## Limitations

 The Mistral AI freetier is limited to 10 files in the document library.
 So the output will be very very limited.
-To fully test the agent capabilities, a paid plan is required or use another LLM provider that supports agents with document libraries.
+To fully test the agent capabilities, different options are listed in the conclusion.

 ## Proof of concept

-The code was testes on a codebase with a monorepo structure.
-Due to the limit of 10 files, only few config files were added (.dockerignore, prettier)
+The code was tested on a large codebase with a monorepo structure.
+Due to the limit of 10 files, only few config files were added (.dockerignore, prettier, docker deploy files, gitignore, etc.)

 Using Mistral API, we can retreive the list of files in the document library.